Cubaris murina

-Cubaris murina (commonly known as the little pillbug) is a species of woodlouse in the family Armadillidae.
+Cubaris murina, commonly known as the little sea isopod or little sea roly poly, is a species of woodlouse in the family Armadillidae.
 It is found in North America, Africa, South America, Australasia, tropical Asia, and the Pacific Ocean.

-Cubaris murina is a species that conglobates.
+Description

+Cubaris murina may reach a length of 11 millimeters and a width of 5 millimeters.
+It is capable of rolling into a ball when disturbed; this ability is known as conglobation.

+Distribution

+C. murina is known to occur in Cuba, Puerto Rico, Jamaica, Saint Thomas Island in the U.S. Virgin Islands, and Oahu, in North America; Brazil and Cayenne, French Guiana in South America; the Seychelle Islands in the Indian Ocean, and Sumatra, Indonesia, in Southeast Asia.
+It is possible that the species was introduced to the Americas from Asia.

+As pets

-Cubaris murina has become popular as a pet in the exotic animal hobby.
-They have practical applications in improving the health of terrariums by serving as a bioactive clean-up crew, and are also valued for the attractive appearance of some of its color morphs (slang for observed Polymorphism).
+Cubaris murina has become popular as a pet in the exotic animal hobby, They work great in vivariums and are much cheaper than rubber ducky isopods, (cubaris SP.)
+They have practical applications in improving the health of terrariums by serving as a bioactive clean-up crew, and are also valued for the attractive appearance of some of its color morphs (slang for observed polymorphism).
 Known morphs of Cubaris murina in hobbyist collections include: